The-Glue/PitchGuesser/README.md

 * The final leaderboard CSV files are provided in this repository.
 * *Note: The entire database of fastballs was too large to upload to GitHub.*

----

-## 📸 Headshots and The Streamlit App

-### Pitcher Headshots

-Gathering headshots for the game was initially a manual and time-consuming process.

-Moving forward, the MLB Stats API provides a reliable and scalable solution for obtaining player images: